Tangyuan: Geographical differences

-Tangyuan can be stuffed with a variety of soft filling that are either sweet or salty, and are served in a thinner soup.
+Tangyuan can be stuffed with a variety of soft fillings that are either sweet or salty, and are served in a thinner soup.
 The texture is smooth and glutinous, and they can be stored frozen for a long time.
 Tangyuan are made by wrapping the soft filling in a glutinous rice "dough" and shaping it into a ball.
 The southern variation is served in a broth that changes depending on the filling.
-Daikon radish and fish cake broth are used for savory fillings, tong sui for sweeter options.
+Daikon and fish cake broth are used for savory fillings, and tong sui for sweeter options.

 The taste of tangyuan is quite different between the north and the south in China.
 People in the north call making yuanxiao "shaking yuanxiao".
 The climate in the north is dry, and if you use glutinous rice flour to wrap it, it will easily dry and crack, and when you cook it, it will become a mixed soup, and the skin and stuffing will separate.
 So in the north, people first prepare the stuffing and cut it into small cubes, put the glutinous rice flour with appropriate dryness and wetness in a basket, put the cut small cubes of stuffing on top, and shake the basket to let the wet glutinous rice flour evenly wrap the small stuffing, and slowly shake it from a small ball into a yuanxiao of appropriate size.
 This is what people often call shaking yuanxiao.
 The way yuanxiao is made makes the stuffing and the dough tightly wrapped together, which is different from the southern glutinous rice balls where the skin and stuffing are separated.

 Southerners eat glutinous rice balls.
 Yuanxiao is basically sweet, while glutinous rice balls are both sweet and salty.
 In Guizhou, there is also a dish called stir-fried glutinous rice balls with pickled vegetables.
 Glutinous rice balls are no longer a staple food or a snack, but a special dish that is both a dish and a meal.
-Southern China also have different kinds of tangyuan, such as Ningbo Tangyuan, Guangdong Chaoshan Tangyuan, Shandong sesame jujube paste tangyuan.
+Southern China also have different kinds of tangyuan, such as Ningbo tangyuan, Guangdong chaoshan tangyuan, and Shandong sesame jujube paste tangyuan.
 Each region has its own unique flavor.